September 19th, 2015 by Marc Evan Borromeo Nonnenkamp

 Important geopolitical updates related to developments in the European Union (EU) are to be found on my website page titled “Financial and Economic Updates by Marc Nonnenkamp.”

 My book on the German Navy has many professional endorsements, including from the California Center for Military History (part of the U.S. Army National Guard), Friends of Historical Ships (of Vienna, Austria) and www.german-navy.de.
 This book is featured on 27 websites in 8 countries.
-My writings on the German and Austrian Navies have been read by more than 36,000 people on this site and by more than 9,000 people in either paperback or e-book format since November 2007.
+My writings on the German and Austrian Navies have been read by more than 75,771 people on this site, in paperback format or e-book format since November 2007.
 Thank you very much for your interest and for your visits!
 My German & Austrian Navy books are on the Amazon “Bestseller” list in the USA, the UK, Germany and Austria (top 3 percent of retail products) and with Barnes & Noble (top one percent).
 Special thanks for compliments from Gerd Nonnenkamp, Nicole Nonnenkamp, Rusty & Susie Leopoldshagen, William F. Benecke, A. Armsen, George Afferden, “Little” Barskamp, Barbara B. Tigerfeld, Jonar Cruz, Bob Olsen, Scott Rice, John Spaulding, Bob & Pauly Skiba, Bob Roth, Bob Moon, Dito Borromeo, Tom & Jean Roth, Jack & Deloris Barrett, Jim Shortle, Randy Diego, Sonny Hasenmoor, Fred Perry, Gitta Tost, Joyce Krause, Lucie Chaput and Francisco M. from Portugal.
-My German and Austrian Navy book titles have received 1.06199 BILLION cumulative searches on Google!
+The brand new second editions of my German & Austrian Navy books (in full color and with many more illustrations than the first editions) have been read by 4,771 people thus far – 2,681 of these purchases having been made through Amazon Kindle e-books.

 Introduction and Background (Einleitung und Hintergrund)